DTM Video Design Announces The Legendary Race In A Spectacular Fashion

 The animation and editing work emphasize the thrill and uncertainty of DTM races.
 The anticipation of a legendary race at Monza is another element that adds to the drama and thrill of the DTM video design.

 The soundtrack to the DTM video consists of edgy, dramatic and loud effects and cinematic, action movie-live music.
+This is exactly how video production experts use music to enhance the viewer's experience and evoke emotions.

 A pulsating roar of thunder opens the video before kicking into a rhythmic beat atop of soundscapes akin to the genre of industrial music.
 The sound intensifies, creating a cacophony of symphonic electronic and organic sounds.
 Cars’ roar and an ambient “swoosh” close the video.